SuperTanner1/dat5902Project/README.md

 The data analysis workflow is located in analysis.py.

 All tables imported from third-party sources are located in the Datasets directory.
 All statistical tables processed through a combination of the datasets are located in Datasets/StatisticalTables.
+It contains the indices of fit for the structured model analyses, the linear regression values between the individual parameters, and statistical tests for the relationships between individual parameters.

 Plots from third-party sources are located in the Plots directory.
 All custom plots are located within the directory Plots/Custom.
 Not all of these are used in the analysis, but many were used for exploration.